spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spine_database.md

 We can immediately start to add objects to a non-existing database because the database will automatically be created.
-That does imply that it is better to use a variable than the direct url to avoid the creation of a new database due to a small writing mistake.
+That does imply that small writing mistakes result in new databases.
+To avoid writing mistakes it is recommended to make a variable that refers to the url.

 !!! note
     The recomended way of creating, populating, and maintaining Spine databases is through